 Membership: Qualification, application, withdrawal, expulsion, and fees

-5. Ordinary membership shall be open to any neuropsychological society in Europe or any neighbouring country concerned with the objectives of the Federation according to clause 2.
+5. Ordinary membership shall be open to any neuropsychological society in Europe concerned with the objectives of the Federation according to clause 2.
 The Federation may specify additional criteria for membership.

 6. The Council may, at its discretion, accept or refuse to admit any society to membership.